mongodb/mongo-perf/README.md

 	# optionally supply a label as well using -l
 	python local.py -l HOSTNAME

-# this serves the results on port 80
+# this serves the results on port 8080
-# sudo if you're not root
 python server.py

-Go to http://localhost to see the results
+Go to http://localhost:8080 to see the results
 </code></pre>

 ##### Analysis